mikejoh/mikejoh/README.md

    - :cloud: Native
    - ... and anything in between!

 _A note on my repostories: All repositories that i've created here on GitHub shall be compared to tattoos, they serve as a reminder of the past.
-Most of the time they haven't age that well but since they're a part of me and my journey i've decided to let them be. :relaxed:_
+And, as some tattoos, they haven't aged that well but since they're a part of me and my journey i've decided to let them be. :relaxed:_

 [![Mikael Johansson's GitHub Stats](https://github-readme-stats.vercel.app/api/?username=mikejoh&count_private=true&showicons=true)]()